 Select one course with approval of M.A. in Christian Ministry Program Director.

-Six (6) hours of the M.B.A.
-Required Curriculum serve as electives for the M.A. in Christian Education Required Curriculum.
+Six (6) hours of the M.A. in Communication Required Curriculum serve as electives for the M.A. in Christian Ministry Required Curriculum.

 M.A. in Communication Required Curriculum - 30 hours (excluding prerequisites)